Table of Contents

 Published April 30, 2026 by Pondero Editorial

-The MCP server landscape in April 2026 has crossed a quality inflection point: first-party hosted servers from Supabase, GitHub, Sentry, Linear, Slack, Notion, and Cloudflare are now the default install path.
-Community servers are the exception, not the rule.
-The full directory and rated reviews live in our comprehensive best MCP servers guide; this is the dated short-list of what to install right now and what changed this period.
+April 2026 is the period MCP servers crossed a quality inflection point.
+First-party hosted servers from Supabase, GitHub, Sentry, Linear, Slack, Notion, and Cloudflare are now the default install path.
+Community servers are the exception now, not the rule.
+The full directory and rated reviews live in our comprehensive best MCP servers guide.
+This page is the dated short-list: what to install right now and what shifted this period.

 The five-minute install list (April 2026)